Attending the Piano Institute?

-Participants live in a residence hall dorm room with one other roommate.
+Participants live in a residence hall dorm room.
+This year the residence hall is Bogart and all rooms are singles.
 The residence hall is supervised by male and female advisers who live in the residence hall with the students.
 You will receive your dorm room assignment at check-in.

 Who is in charge?

-A live-in residential director is in charge of non-musical portions of the program including life in the residence hall.
-A staff of 4-6 resident advisers, in addition, live on the residence hall floors throughout the duration of the program.
-This team of RAs is closely supervised by both the resident director and the faculty director.
+A staff of four resident advisers live on the residence hall floors throughout the duration of the program.
+This team of RAs is closely supervised by the faculty director.

 The Office of Public Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.